JdeRobot/ObjectDetector/README.md

 In another terminal type `python objectdetector.py objectdetector.yml`

-This will start the component, driven by the configuration parsed from the YML file (camera endpoint/topic, desired framework, model parameters).
+This will start the component, driven by the configuration parsed from the YML file (video source and neural network parameters).